shoedler/my-projects/README.md

 Folders are prefixed with a `+`

 ## Project prefixes
-- NN = NeuralNetwork based projects
+- NN. = NeuralNetwork based projects
-- BG = Background.
+- BG. = Background.
 JS based website backgrounds
-- GAME = js based Games
+- GAME. = js based Games

+Source directories for projects are the prefixes without the dot.
+For example source directory for NeuralNetworks is the `NN` directory,

 # Prerequisities and Integration
 - Projects should include a README.md file to get into further detail
 - projects are mainly based on the newest p5js libs